ericclack/rust-brighton-embedded-day-2/README.md

-# Rust Brighton Embedded LEDs
+# Rust Embedded LEDs project

 A Rust project created by the Brighton Rust User Group for the STM32F411 Nucleo-64 Discovery board.